 This comes back to the connection, we need air in our dome and air exerts pressure.
 So the pressure of the air could be used to help support the weight of the dome!
 Suddenly you can build a strong dome without the need for lots of supports, just as long as you keep the atmosphere at pressure.
 And you will do that because your inhabitants need to breathe.

 And this was where I found other connections, little things that made it more believable.
 For instance, suppose that the dome had a leak?
 Nothing serious, just imagine an escape due to poor seals.
 That meant that atmosphere would need to be put in faster than it was leaking out.
 That was fine; I rather conveniently had a limitless supply of ice that could be turned into air, the side effect of all this movement of the atmosphere was a breeze.
 I liked it, it gave the place character, and also a plot issue, would they manage to keep the air flowing?
 Would the leak get bigger?
 What if the place converting the ice broke down, or was sabotaged?

 The point of all that is to show you that you only require a few facts and a bit of lateral thinking to create something that we could do today, yet if you put it in space, it makes it seem futuristic.

 Incidentally, if you want to find out more about the dome, and its breeze, the story is Ribbonworld.
-Click the title for Chapter One.
+And it’s FREE, just click on the cover.

 To take another example, the holy grail of Sci-fi is faster than light travel, it’s needed for just about any story to work and it’s dealt with in many ways.
 If you stop to consider it for a moment, Einstein tells us that it’s impossible; yet every time we read about it, we are able to suspend disbelief.